CADLAB-io/CADLAB.io-swarm-stack/README.md

 docker swarm init
 ```

+After running this command you will see a message with a command you can use to add nodes to your swarm.
 Currently, CADLAB.io supposed to be run on a single node, so you can ignore swarm join tokens.
-TODO: explain that join tokens will be displayed on the screen

 ### Create secrets

 Docker swarm provides a secure mechanism for managing secrets, e.g. passwords or other sensitive information.
 We will use secrets to create a database password.
+Below we explain how to create a secret using a text file or input redirection.

 Create a text file with your password using vim or nano editor.
 Here is an example of how to do it with vim: